-We recommend policies to reduce human exposure to RF, especially in schools.
+We recommend policies to reduce exposure to RF, especially for schools, neighborhoods and ecologically sensitive areas.
 We note that schools are now taking measures to reduce cell tower radiation from nearby cell towers.
+As an example, the Desert Sage High School in central Tucson, a public charter school has installed shielding along the wall facing the cell tower to reduce the cell tower radiation exposures in the classroom.